 Associate professor Faculty of Economics and Political Science, Cairo University

-Assistant Professor, Faculty of Economics and Political Sciences, Cairo University
+Associate Professor, Faculty of Economics and Political Sciences, Cairo University

 Assistant Professor, Doha Institute for Graduate Studies, Qatar University